Pocuston/uugle/README.md

 ## Road map
 1. GUI to control book indexing - delete index, reindex single book etc.
-1. automatic indexing of unvisited books from some catalog like https://docs.unicorn.com/books
+1. Automatic pre-indexing of books from some online catalogue, so you don't need to open every book first individually to index it.

 # Development guide

-<span style="color:red">Use following guide for extension **development** only, for common extension usage see previous lines.</span>
+<span style="color:red">Use the following lines for extension **development only**, you don't need to read it for regular extension usage.</span>

 # Chrome Extension Boilerplate with React 16.13 and Webpack 4